scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

 described previously. :cite:`pyPRISM`

-PRISM theory also has advanced applications which are not possible in the currently pyPRISM workflow.
-One example of this, is that PRISM theory can be used to translate a detailed atomistic simulation model to a less detailed, less computationally expensive coarse-grained model in a methodology called Integral Equation Coarse Graining (IECG). :cite:`iecg1,iecg2,iecg3,iecg4` We hope to provide utilities in the pyPRISM codebase that aid in carrying out this method.
+PRISM theory also has advanced applications which are not possible in the current pyPRISM workflow.
+One example is the use of PRISM theory to translate a detailed atomistic simulation model to a less detailed, less computationally expensive coarse-grained model in a methodology called Integral Equation Coarse Graining (IECG). :cite:`iecg1,iecg2,iecg3,iecg4` We plan to provide utilities in the pyPRISM codebase that aid in carrying out this method.
 PRISM theory can also be used to model or fit neutron and X-ray scattering data.
-In particular, PRISM theory can be used to take existing scattering models for single particles or polymer chains and introduce intermolecular interactions.
+In particular, PRISM theory can be used to take existing scattering models for single particles or polymer chains and model the effects of intermolecular interactions.
-This approach would greatly extend the applicability of existing scattering models which, on their own, would only be valid in the infinite dilute concentration limit but could be combined with pyPRISM to model high concentration.
+This approach would greatly extend the applicability of existing scattering models which, on their own are only valid in the infinitely dilute concentration limit, but could be combined with pyPRISM to model high concentrations.

 Summary
 -------

-pyPRISM is an open-source tool with the goal of greatly increasing the usage of PRISM theory, a polymer liquid-state theory.
-Compared to more highly used simulation methods such as MD and MC, PRISM theory is significantly more computationally efficient, does not need to be equilibrated, and does not suffer from finite size effects.  pyPRISM lowers the barriers to PRISM by providing a simple scripting interface for setting up and numerically solving the theory.
-In order to ensure users correctly and appropriately use pyPRISM, we have created extensive pedagogical materials in the form of API documentation, knowledgebase materials, and Jupyter-notebook powered tutorials.
+pyPRISM is an open-source tool with the goal of facilitating the usage of PRISM theory, a polymer liquid-state theory.
+Compared to more widely-used simulation methods such as MD and MC, PRISM theory is significantly more computationally efficient, does not need to be equilibrated, and does not suffer from finite size effects. pyPRISM lowers the barriers to PRISM by providing a simple scripting interface for setting up and numerically solving the theory.
+Furthermore, in order to ensure users correctly and appropriately use pyPRISM, we have created extensive pedagogical materials in the form of API documentation, knowledgebase materials, and Jupyter-notebook powered tutorials.

 Acknowledgements